googleapis/google-api-ruby-client/docs/oauth-installed.md

 If your app will run on devices that do not have access to a system browser, or devices with limited input capabilities (for example, if your app will run on game consoles, video cameras, or printers), then see [Using OAuth 2.0 for Devices](https://developers.google.com/accounts/docs/OAuth2ForDevices).

 > **Note:** this is a "general" document, and not specific to this particular service client.
 In particular, you may find that the examples in this document are for a different client.
-All legacy REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.
+All simple REST clients follow the same usage patterns, and you should be able to adapt the provided examples to the client you are using.

 ## Overview